jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 }
 ```

-There isn't a tracepoint for `sock_def_readable` but since it is a kernel function, and we can trace almost any kernel with a kprobe.
+There isn't a tracepoint for `sock_def_readable` but since it is a kernel function, and we can trace almost any kernel with a [`kprobe`](https://lwn.net/Articles/132196/).
 Unlike tracepoints there isn't a format file.
 The arguments are all positional, hence the `arg0` for the first argument.
 To learn the arguments one must look at the linux source.

-The first argument to `socket_def_readable` is a `sock*` but we can also cast it a `inet_sock*` (for some reason I find this works better to get the destination port.
+The first argument to `socket_def_readable` is a [`sock*`](https://github.com/torvalds/linux/blob/master/include/net/sock.h#L346) but we can also cast it a [`inet_sock*`](https://github.com/torvalds/linux/blob/master/include/net/inet_sock.h#L195) (for some reason I find this works better to get the destination port.
 Also you can get the source port this way).

 By using `#include` to bring into scope definition of structs one can cast arguments in kprobes and then inspect the fields of the structs.